openplotter/docs/getting_started/downloading.rst

 Some OpenPlotter features are exclusive for Raspberry Pi but if you do not need them you can install OpenPlotter in any computer running a Linux Debian derivative like Ubuntu, Mint or even Raspbian.
 That is the first question you should ask yourself.

 We try to provide solutions for everyone, from newbies to experts.
-The second question would be, *what do I know about Linux?* or even, *I am a Linux expert but I feel lazy, should I use a ready-to-use version?* The text below will help you answer these questions.
+The second question would be, *what do I know about Linux?* or even, *I am a Linux expert but I feel lazy, should I choose a ready-to-use option?* The text below will help you answer these questions.

 **Basic**